mandrasch/ddev-addon-simple-vite/README.md

 <script type="module" src="https://<your-project-name>.ddev.site:5173/@vite/client"></script>
 ```

-Every PHP framework (or framework plugin) does this slightly different, some even need some custom adjustments / may not currently capable to do this out of the box.
+Every PHP framework (or framework plugin) does this slightly different, some even need some custom adjustments or may not be currently capable to do this out of the box.
 Check your browsers developer tools console / network tab for errors.

 Example repositories / projects: